JeffreyZhuang/Autopilot-documentation/README.md

 # State Machine

 **System Modes**
 - **BOOT:** Calibrate barometer and set home position.
-Once boot is complete and the vehicle has been armed, the system mode switches to flight.
+Once boot is complete, the transmitter is in a safe state, and the vehicle has been armed, the system mode switches to flight.
 - **FLIGHT:** Execute manual and auto modes

 **Manual Modes**